openeemeter/caltrack/docs/savings-calculations/v1.0/daily/README.md

 During the second stage, four savings quantities will be estimated for each site that meets the minimum data sufficiency criteria for that savings statistic.

-1. Cumulative gross savings over entire performance period
+1. Cumulative weather normalized metered energy savings over entire performance period
-2. Normal year annualized gross savings
+2. Normal year annualized weather normalized metered energy savings
-3. Year one annualized gross savings in the the reporting (post-intervention) period
+3. Year one annualized weather normalized metered energy savings in the the reporting (post-intervention) period
-4. Year two annualized gross savings in the the reporting (post-intervention) period
+4. Year two annualized weather normalized metered energy savings in the the reporting (post-intervention) period

 These site-level second stage quantities are calculated as follows:

-**Cumulative gross savings over entire performance period (site-level)**
+**Cumulative weather normalized metered energy savings over entire performance period (site-level)**

 1. Compute `predicted_baseline_use` for each day after `work_end_date` using the Stage One model with the reporting period weather data.
 Be sure to use balance point temperatures from the baseline model when calculating reporting period HDD and CDD values.
 2. Compute `daily_gross_savings` = `predicted_baseline_use - actual_use` for every day after `work_end_date`.
 3. Sum  `daily_gross_savings` over every day since `work_end_date`.

-**Normal year annualized gross savings (site-level)**
+**Normal year annualized weather normalized metered energy savings (site-level)**

 1. Compute `predicted_baseline_use` using the Stage One model from the baseline period and degree days from the CZ2010 normal weather year.
 Be sure to use balance point temperatures from the baseline model when calculating baseline period HDD and CDD values.
 2. Compute `predicted_reporting_use` using the Stage One model from the reporting period and degree days from the CZ2010 normal weather year file.
 Be sure to use balance point temperatures from the reporting period model when calculating reporting period HDD and CDD values.
 3. Compute `daily_normal_year_gross_savings` = `predicted_baseline_use - predicted_reporting_use` for normal year days
 4. Sum  `daily_normal_year_gross_savings` over entire normal year.

-**Year one gross savings from 1 to 12 months after site visit.  (site-level)**
+**Year one weather normalized metered energy savings from 1 to 12 months after site visit.  (site-level)**

 1. Compute `predicted_baseline_use` for each day after `work_end_date` until 12 calendar months after `work_end_date` using the Stage One model from the baseline period and reporting period weather data.
 Be sure to use balance point temperatures from the baseline model when calculating reporting period HDD and CDD values.
 2. Compute `daily_gross_savings` = `predicted_baseline_use - actual_daily_use` for 12 complete calendar months after `work_end_date` for project.
 For days missing consumption data after the date of the intervention, a baseline mask should exclude those days from consideration as part of a savings calculation.
 3. Sum  `daily_gross_savings` over the 12 calendar months since `work_end_date`.

-**Year two gross savings from 13 to 24 months after site visit.  (site-level)**
+**Year two weather normalized metered energy savings from 13 to 24 months after site visit.  (site-level)**

 1. Compute `predicted_baseline_use` for each day starting 13 months after `work_end_date` until 24 calendar months after `work_end_date` using the Stage One model from the baseline period and reporting period weather data.
 Be sure to use balance point temperatures from the baseline model when calculating reporting period HDD and CDD values.
 2. Compute `daily_gross_savings` = `predicted_baseline_use - actual_daily_use` for month 13 to month 24 after `work_end_date` for project.
 For days missing consumption data after the date of the intervention, a baseline mask should exclude those days from consideration as part of a savings calculation.